Av1zi/Ebeep/README.md

 ## License

-MIT — do whatever you want with it, just don't sell it to your girlfriend as your own idea.
+GPL-3.0 license — do whatever you want with it, just make sure its open source as well.